Multiscale cortical morphometry reveals pronounced regional and scale-dependent variations across the lifespan: Discussion

 \subsection{Regional differences in age trends}

-Our multi-scale analysis of age trends in cortical lobes revealed some regional differences that were not detectable at the smallest scales alone.
-We found that $A_t$ increased with age in the occipital lobe even in the smallest scales, likely caused by the tight cortical folds here, which accelerate the coarse-graining procedure.
-We found minimal regional differences in $T$, but what we did find is in agreement with existing literature.
+Our multiscale analysis of age trends in cortical lobes revealed some regional differences that were not detectable at the smallest scales alone.
+We found that pial surface area increased with age in the occipital lobe even in the smallest scales, likely caused by the tight cortical folds here, which accelerate the coarse-graining procedure.
+We found minimal regional differences in average cortical thickness, but what we did find is in agreement with existing literature.
 Namely, a difference in offset of trajectories, and steeper and longer slope during development in frontal and parietal cortices \citep{Frangou2021}.
-In the independent metrics $K$ and $S$, there are regional differences in age trajectories already at small scales.
-Generally, the trajectories of the frontal lobe were similar to those of the parietal lobe, and occipital was similar to temporal, indicating differing lifespan effects between sensory and association cortices. $K$ remains largely unchanged at scale 0.71~mm in frontal and parietal lobes, but increases with age in occipital and temporal lobes, which may result from axonal tension in medium-length white matter tracts varying more across the lifespan in the latter two lobes.
-This would be contrary to some previous work on regional differences in ageing-related white matter changes, which indicated reduced integrity of prefrontal white matter \citep{Gunning-Dixon2009}.
-However, longitudinal studies did not find such regional differences \citep{Barrick2010}.
-The regional differences in $S$ show that, even though thinning is similar across regions, folding complexity changes more in the frontal and parietal regions.

-Overall, we found that additional scales and independent metrics contain important, new, nonredundant information, making them able to distinguish regional lifespan effects much better than traditional metrics and computation methods.
+Overall, we found that additional scales contain important, new, nonredundant information, making them able to distinguish regional lifespan effects much better than traditional metrics and computation methods.
 Further, they are possibly pointing to biological processes in lifespan affecting the shape of cortical regions differently.